typeable/octopod/examples/generic-utils/README.md

 - chart_version - version of a chart you want to install
 - chart_name - name of a chart you want to install

-This parametes if set up in DEFAULTS variable will be passed to every deployment until overrided in "deployment overrides" section of octopod
+These parameters, if set up in the `DEFAULTS` variable, will be passed to every deployment until overridden in the "deployment overrides" section of an Octopod deployment configuration.